You are using an outdated browser. Please upgrade your browser to improve your experience.

 7. Divide the assets

 Share the assets according to the wishes set out in the will.
-This is the last part of the process and should be relatively straight forward.
+This is the last part of the process and should be fairly straight forward.

 When is probate required?

-Probate is generally needed when someone dies and their estate is worth more than £5,000 and includes assets other than money (such as property or shares).
+Probate is generally needed when someone dies and their estate:

 Is probate needed if there is a will?